lucassabreu/clockify-cli/README.md

 The CLI saves your workspace info and an API token to `~/.clockify-cli.yaml` for future use.

+> :exclamation: If you have installed the client using `snap` this file will not be accessible to you, but the configs will still be persisted.

 Now you’re ready to create your first Clockify entry:

 ```console